Veeresh-1316/CS232_project/README.md

 on certain Graph workloads such as Page Rank(PR), Breadth First Search(BFS) and Single-Source-Shortest-Path(SSSP) algorithms.

 We have created 3 Champsim folders containing the 3 policies implemented.  and they can be run with any traces.
+The result folder contains the excel showing the IPC values of the different runs and traces for these 3 hierarchies.

 # Hierarchy effects